aerian-studios/modern-js-workshop/week06/readme.md

-## Week 6: :cake: Functional progamming is easy as :cake:
+## Week 6: :cake: Functional progamming is a piece of :cake:

 This week we're going to learn and implement "Functonal Programming" in 3 easy slices.
 Before we start, it is worth remembering that coding is a process and